mckinsey/vizro/vizro-core/docs/index.md

 <a class="card-wrapper" href="pages/user_guides/install/">
   <div class="card">
     <div class="card-content">
-      <h5>User Guides</h5>
+      <h5>How-to Guides</h5>
       <p>
-        Our user guides provide step-by-step instructions on how to leverage our core features.
+        These guides offer step-by-step instructions on how to use our core features.
       </p>
     </div>
   </div>